In this section

 Accountability mechanisms that complement the internal corporate governance framework include:

 The key provisions of the Human Rights Act 2019 began on 1 January 2020.
 The Act’s main objects are to:

 Legal Aid Queensland is committed to human rights principles.
 To fulfil this commitment, and further the objects of and ensure compliance with the Act, we have adopted the following measures:

-In preparing for the start of the Human Rights Act, we made changes to our complaints systems and processes to ensure we could capture and effectively address any human rights complaints received.
-We did not receive any human rights complaints in 2019–20.
+Our complaints systems and processes ensure we can capture and effectively address any human rights complaints received.
+We did not receive any human rights complaints in 2020–21.